Hersir88/js-fsm-compare/README.md

 # js-fsm-compare

-Compare of different js generators using lite Finite-state machine api.
+Compare of different ways to write js using lite Finite-state machine api.

 ## Jasmine test